Last updated: 17/09/2021 | Estimated Reading Time: 4 minutes

 All policies are different and may cover you for varying situations, but overall your high value item policy will cover you the same as your contents insurance would.

 You should be covered in the event of a fire, if you are a victim of theft and if your items are damaged during flooding or storms.
-For an additional cost, you can also cover your high value items for accidental damage and/or if they are damaged or stolen outside your home.
+For an extra cost, you can get additional cover for your high value items for accidental damage and/or if they are damaged or stolen outside your home.

 How to claim for a high value item

-The most important thing to note is that it is best to make your claim as soon as you can, these things take time and the sooner you contact your insurer the sooner it can be resolved.
+The most important thing to note is that it is best to make your claim as soon as you can, these things take time and the sooner you contact your insurance provider the sooner it can be resolved.

 Your insurer will have a specific number for claims, make sure you have access to your insurance policy number and if you have been victim of theft you will need the crime reference number from the police.